-In the last week of class, students will be given a take-home (open-book) essay examination.
-The exam is due one week later.
-The final exam is to conform to the format for the regular essays found in Annex A. Since the final examination covers the entire course, answers should bridge across case studies.
+During the week of Seminar Meeting 33 (SM-33), students will be given a take-home (open-book) essay examination.
+The exam will be due one week later (during the week of Seminar Meeting 34 (SM-34)).
+The final exam is to conform to the format for the regular essays found in Annex C. Since the final examination covers the entire course, answers should bridge across case studies.
 The final exam also requires students to demonstrate an understanding of the concepts of joint and combined operations and apply that knowledge to the case studies.